 Cardiovascular Research Training Fellowships

 Research training is offered in all areas of clinical cardiology, basic investigations and outcomes research.
 Qualified individual may be eligible for support by NIH funded T32 training programs in vascular biology and translational molecular imaging.
-Other training options include a Department of Medicine Investigative Medicine PhD program that leads to a Yale PhD degree, Clinical Investigator Program offered by Yale CTSA leading to an MS degree in clinical research and a National Clinician Scholars Program leading to an MS degree in health service research.
+Other training options include a Department of Medicine Investigative Medicine PhD program that leads to a Yale PhD degree, Yale School of Medicine Masters of Health Sciences program leading to an MS degree in clinical research and a National Clinician Scholars Program leading to an MS degree in health service research.

 Cardiology trainees are expected to take an active role in clinical or basic science research.
 Based on the interests and background of our trainees, dedicated research training may occur prior to basic clinical training.